Security Guidelines for Air Travel With Diabetes

 - If you need to bring extra diabetes supplies that are in excess of the amount allowed in your carry on, be sure to pack them in your checked luggage.
 Since checked baggage may be subjected to cold temperatures, be sure to carefully insulate any insulin bottles.
 Inspect the insulin after you arrive for crystallization or cloudiness.
 If you suspect that the insulin may be spoiled, discard the bottle and do not use it.

 - Many people with diabetes carry a tube of cake icing to treat a hypoglycemic episode – for your travels, replace this cake icing with a gel marketed specifically for the treatment of low blood glucose.
+A source of complex carbohydrate like a granola bar, meal replacement bar, or cheese and crackers is also great to bring as a meal or snack in case the plane is delayed or missed.

 - If you travel with a glucagon kit, be sure that you have your prescription for it and that it matches the name on your ticket.